lmiconsultancy-work-kitapupdate-2025

 Immigration Consulting

-Work Visa KITAS in Indonesia
+Work Visa KITAS E23

 The Working Visa / Working KITAS is intended for foreigners that are employed to work in Indonesia for certain period of time.
 Along with the Indonesia’s working permit, this visa allows its holder to actively earn income, open bank accounts, pay taxes, get a mobile phone and more.